thomasartopoulos/last_click_non_direct_model/README.md

-# last_click_non_direct_model
+# last_click_non_direct_model for Web Stream
-Last Click Non Direct Attribution model for Web Stream
+Actually it only works for Web Streams.
+We are looking forward discovering Firebase tricks.